1amLonewolf/ExcellentLifeFoundation/QWEN.md

    - Program cards with hover animations
    - Color scheme focusing on blues, greens, and yellow accents
    - Glass-morphism design elements throughout the site for a modern look
+   - Rich media content including images for each program and a video for the youth empowerment program

 ### Responsiveness
 - Mobile-first approach with responsive breakpoints